Volunteer in China:

 - In depth matching process to align your skills and interests with a placement that really suits you

-Please note this fee does not include the cost of getting to China or extras such as insurance or any inoculations you may need.
 For an estimated break down of all costs you may have to budget for please click here

 Fundraising